MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 Understanding the Well-Architected Framework pillars can help produce a high-quality, stable, and efficient cloud architecture.
 We recommend that you review your workload by using the [Azure Well-Architected Framework Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.

 Use a reference architecture to review the considerations based on the guidance provided in this article.
 We recommend that you start with the [baseline architecture for an Azure Kubernetes Service (AKS) cluster](/architecture/reference-architectures/containers/aks/secure-baseline-aks) and [Microservices architecture on Azure Kubernetes Service](/architecture/reference-architectures/containers/aks-microservices/aks-microservices).
+Also review the [AKS landing zone accelerator](/cloud-adoption-framework/scenarios/aks/enterprise-scale-landing-zone), which provides an architectural approach and reference implementation to prepare landing zone subscriptions for a scalable Azure Kubernetes Service (AKS) cluster.

 ## Reliability